 The Department for Work and Pensions has now confirmed that members of the Armed Forces/Crown servants are exempt from the basic condition of being in Great Britain to claim Universal Credit.

-However, if the partner of the member of the Armed Forces is not working, they must still satisfy their work-related requirements and meet their Universal Credit claimant commitment whilst they are abroad.
+However, for joint claimants, if the partner of the member of the Armed Forces is not working, they must still satisfy their work-related requirements and meet their Universal Credit claimant commitment whilst they are abroad.

 If you have not been able to start a claim because you are overseas, contact firstname.lastname@example.orgBack to top